 Skip to main content

-• React Router (https://reactrouter.com) is a collection of navigational components for React or React Native applications.
+React Router (https://reactrouter.com) is a collection of navigational components for React or React Native applications.
+There are three different modes to use React Router (Declarative, Data and Framework).
+In this material, we are using Data mode.

 React Router example application

-• In the following example, we create routing for an app with three components Home, About and Contact.
+In the following example, we create routing for an app with three components Home, About and Contact.
+The routing is created in the application root in main.tsx

 export default function Home() {